reillytilbury/coppafish/docs/method.md

 will try correct for any large outlier pixel intensities.

 <!-- TODO: Should expand more on the OMP gene scoring here -->
-After a pixel map of gene coefficients is found through OMP on many image pixels, the spots that are detected (see [find spots](#find-spots)) are scored by how close their OMP coefficient signs match to the expected pixel shape.
+After a pixel map of gene coefficients is found through OMP on many image pixels, spots are detected as local coefficient maxima.
+Spots are scored by a weighted average around a small local region of the spot where the spot is expressed most strongly.
+The scoring is controlled by config parameters `shape_sign_thresh` and `sigmoid_score_weight`.

 Since OMP is parameter- and filter-dependent, it can be difficult to optimise.
 This is why [call spots](#call-spots) is part of the gene calling pipeline, known for its simpler and more intuitive method.